直接跳至内容部分

 • For a more practical test, press a piece of paper on your test fabric for 15 seconds, then immediately check the temperature of the pressed area.

 • The actual operating temperature likely falls between your direct surface reading and the pressed paper reading.
-Test both to understand your temperature range.

-• When testing handheld presses, check each heat level to confirm which setting best achieves your target temperature of 310°F.
+• When testing handheld presses, check each heat level to confirm which setting best achieves your target of 310°F.

 • Set your press to 310°F and let it fully heat up.
 Position the thermometer about 14 inches from the surface.

 • Take readings from five points on the upper platen: all four corners and the center.
-This reveals both temperature accuracy and heating consistency.

 • For an alternative test, press a large piece of parchment paper or protective guard sheet, then immediately check those same five points.

-Pressing perfect DTF transfers: Temperature matters
+Pressing Perfect DTF Transfers: Temperature Matters

 Your success with DTF transfers depends on maintaining the right temperature.
-Whether you choose temperature test strips for their precision or an infrared thermometer for their reusability, regular testing helps you dial in your settings and achieve consistent results.
+Whether you choose temperature test strips for their precision or an infrared thermometer for its reusability, regular testing helps you dial in your settings and achieve consistent results.

 Make sure to read our tutorials on using a home iron and applying DTF transfers with a Cricut.
 Take time to test and mark your ideal settings.
 This small investment in preparation prevents wasted materials and ensures professional-quality transfers every time.